lancejpollard/authlogic-connect/README.markdown

 # AuthlogicConnect

+bq.
+Instant Oauth and OpenID support for your Rails and Sinatra Apps

-AuthlogicConnect is an extension of the Authlogic library that aims to add complete and seamless Oauth and OpenID support to your application.
+AuthlogicConnect is an extension of the Authlogic library that adds complete Oauth and OpenID support to your application.
+It provides a single interface to Oauth 1.0 and Oauth 2.0.

-It allows you to login through any of the 30+ Oauth and OpenID providers on the Internet without having to write any of the logic yourself.
+It currently allows you to login with Github, Facebook, Twitter, Google, LinkedIn, MySpace, Vimeo, and Yahoo Oauth providers, and all the OpenID providers.
+Feel free to add support for more as you need them.

-That makes life easy and gives you a lot of power.

 Here's a **[live example](http://authlogic-connect.heroku.com)** on Heroku ([with source](http://github.com/viatropos/authlogic-connect-example)).

-## Supported Providers

-AuthlogicConnect currently allows you to login with 7 Oauth providers and all the OpenID providers.
-Feel free to add support for more as you need them.

-### Oauth

-- Twitter
-- Facebook
-- Google
-- LinkedIn
-- MySpace
-- Vimeo
-- Yahoo

-### OpenID

-- MyOpenID

-### Lists of all known providers here:
+### Lists of known providers:

 - [Oauth Providers](http://wiki.oauth.net/ServiceProviders)
 - [OpenID Providers](http://en.wikipedia.org/wiki/List_of_OpenID_providers)